Rikugun Ki-93: Development and design

+and incorporated into the Ki-93 project as a direct reaction to the relative high speed and advanced fire control systems of the B-29 Superfortress; by using a weapon with increased muzzle velocity, a bomber could in theory be engaged at longer ranges, thus reducing the possible risk to the interceptor aircraft as well as extending the time of an engagement in a single pass.

 The first prototype proved to be overweight, while the new engines gave much less power than expected, delivering only 1,970 hp compared with the expected 2,400 hp.
 The Ki-93 made its first flight on 8 April 1945 from Tachikawa airfield; a successful 20 minute test of its low-speed handling characteristics, piloted by Lt.
 Moriya of the Koku Shinsa-bu (Air Examination Department) with 2nd Lt.
 Ikebayashi in the second seat.
-Unfortunately, the pilot undershot the runway and touched down in soft soil, ground-looping the aircraft and tearing off the port undercarriage leg and engine mount, also bending the six-blade propeller.
+Upon landing, the pilot undershot the runway and touched down in soft soil, ground-looping the aircraft and tearing off the port undercarriage leg and engine mount, also bending the six-blade propeller.
 Repairs were completed in four weeks but, the night before the scheduled second test flight, a B-29 bombing raid on Tachikawa destroyed the hangar housing the aircraft.